 When you have the freedom of your own motorhome and have the flexibility to spend every weekend exploring, there comes a point where you think you’ve been everywhere and seen everything.
 The UK’s a relatively small place, after all.
 However, there’s also constant innovation in the visitor attraction market, with new places opening up over the time.
-If you’re currently planning your 2020 motorhome adventures, here are some of the best new attractions scheduled to open during the year.
+If you’re currently planning your 2020 motorhome adventures, here are some of the best new UK attractions scheduled to open during the year.

-Whitby, on the North Yorkshire coast, has long been a popular destination with campers, caravanners and motorhome owners.
+Whitby, on the North Yorkshire coast, has long been a popular UK attractions with campers, caravanners and motorhome owners.
 The town is perhaps most famous as the inspiration for the horror novel Dracula, and the brand-new visitor centre explores the religious history of the building and the novel too.
 Kids will love the interactive Ammonite Quest, an interactive smartphone treasure hunt which guides you around the site and explains the history of hidden objects.
 Whitby Abbey is part of English Heritage, so members get in free.
 The ideal time to visit Whitby is in the summer months, although camping sites fill up quickly so book well in advance.

 There’s already a Bewilderwood adventure park in Norfolk, and the company’s second site is scheduled to open in Spring 2020 in Whitchurch, Cheshire.
 This is the perfect weekend motorhome destinations for families with kids with suspended bridges, treehouses, storytelling in the forest, slides, slippery logs, tunnels and mazes.
 The Cheshire site is beside the historic Cholmondeley Castle, where the gardens are also open to the public.
 There are several campsites close to both sites, or just a few miles to the north is the Roman city of Chester, with ample accommodation for visitors and plenty of other visitor attractions and things to do.